Ileana Salvador

 In 2005 she acquired Swedish citizenship.

 Biography

-She won ten medals, to senior level, at the International athletics competitions.
-Specializing in indoor competitions running, boasts six medals (three European silver and three World bronze), just earned indoor.
+She won ten medals, at the senior level, at the International athletics competitions.
+Specializing in indoor competitions, boasts six medals (three European silver and three World bronze), all earned indoor.
 She participated at one edition of the Summer Olympics (1992), she has 29 caps in national team from 1987 to 1996.
 She was twice World Best Year Performance in Women's Race Walking: 1992 in the 10 km walk and 1993 in the 20 km walk.

 Her career and her life, has inspired a book La marcia infinita di Ileana (The neverending racewalking of Ileana), from Valter Esposito (2006, Il Prato publisher).

 Personal life

 Ileana Salvador is the companion of the Swedish racewalker, Olympic silver medalist and European Championships bronze medalist, Bo Gustafsson, lives in Sweden from 1996.
 The couple has two daughters, Nicole (born 1995) and Noelle (born 1998) who is a model and in 2019 she participated in the selections for the Miss Italia contest.
 She is a teacher of italian language and Consular Officer at Embassy of Italy in Sweden.